Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 Fun fact: Paige starred in a 1941 League Park doubleheader in front of 10,000 fans.
 Cleveland loved Satchel from the very start.

 The Tribe continued to choose ability over ethnicity with the signings of such standouts as Luke Easter, Mudcat Grant and Minnie Minoso.
 In 1975, they broke another barrier by appointing Frank Robinson the first African American manager in MLB history.
-The highly-respected Robinson served as player-manager for two seasons, then remained at the helm for another year after hanging up his glove.
+The highly respected Robinson served as player-manager for two seasons, then remained at the helm for another year after hanging up his glove.
+After Robinson passed away in February 2019, the sports world came together to celebrate a career that leveled the playing field for everyone.

-Now, Little Leaguers chase their dreams on the new FieldTurf playing surface while other visitors enjoy the on-site Baseball Heritage Museum, guided tours of League Park or quiet strolls along the walking trails at the adjacent Fannie Lewis Community Park.
-Don’t miss the museum’s special presentations this month in honor of Black History Month.
+Now, Little Leaguers chase their dreams on the new FieldTurf playing surface while other visitors enjoy the on-site Baseball Heritage Museum or quiet strolls along the walking trails at the adjacent Fannie Lewis Community Park.
+Don’t miss the museum’s special presentations this February in honor of Black History Month.